Skip to content

 Because of Social Pressure

 From movies to media, women grow up with heavy expectations about what intimacy “should” look like.
-Science shows this cultural pressure creates a script many feel they have to follow.
+Science shows this cultural pressure creates a script many feel they have to follow, along with what women crave during intimate moments.
 If they don’t “perform,” they worry about being judged.

 Faking becomes a way to fit into that script, even if it doesn’t reflect their reality.